neudabei/tl_blackjack_web/README.md

 3. If you have the 'shotgun' gem installed, you can instead run 'shotgun main.rb'
 4. ctrl+c to stop the server

-*Things to fix*
-- When no bet money is left (=0), display error message accordingly, not "Bet amount cannot be greater than what you have ($0)"